wavefrontHQ/wavefront-sdk-go/README.md

 * To use OpenTracing with Wavefront, see the [Wavefront Go OpenTracing SDK](https://github.com/wavefrontHQ/wavefront-opentracing-sdk-go).

 ## Close the Sender
-It is recommended to flush the buffer and close the sender before shutting down your application.
+Before shutting down your application, flush the buffer and close the sender.

 ```go
 // failures observed while sending metrics/histograms/spans, can be obtained as follows: